BenchCouncil/VC-MedAI/README.md

-# VC-MedAI---Establishing Rigorous and Cost-effective Clinical Trials for AI in Medicine
+# VC-MedAI---Establishing Rigorous and Cost-effective Clinical Trials for Artificial Intelligence Models

 # 1. Data Access to AI.vs.Clinician and MIMIC Databases.